 So all this came to mind when I read the Gluckstern menu of 1943.
 That was a very bad year for the Jews except in blessed America, blessed Canada, and blessed Britain.
-And a few other places Jews could live without a dagger over their hearts, Palestine too although it was much harder there than here or in Britain, and still can be.
+And a few other places Jews could live without a dagger over their heads, Palestine too although it was much harder there than here or in Britain, and still can be.

 Where was I … the wines of the war era.

 Numerous wines on the Gluckstern menu were American, e.g., Cresta Blanca, with some offerings identified simply by varietal or place name: Tokay, Sauterne, Burgundy.
 No Riesling though.

 There were a few selections from Palestine, and tucked away in that section, wines apparently Italian and French such as Chianti, or B&G which must have been Barton & Guestier, the famous French shipper.
-These must have been pre-war stock and it was probably considered acceptable in New York to sell them off.
+These were probably pre-war stock and it was considered acceptable in New York to sell them off.

-In this vein a few Cognacs were offered.
-Although, if Gluckstern’s knew what the French police did to Jews at Drancy in 1941-1942 I’d guess they’d have tossed them and the B&Gs in the trash.
+In this vein, a few Cognacs were offered.
+Although, if Gluckstern’s knew what the French police did to Jews at Drancy in 1941-1942 they’d have tossed them and the B&Gs in the trash, surely.

-But anyway, wine is an afterthought in restaurants like this, beer too although I’m glad to note they had Guinness, the only beer identified by brand name.
-That would have been Foreign Extra Stout, all-malt, long-matured, and non-pasteurized.
+But anyway, wine is an afterthought in restaurants of this type, beer too although I’m glad to note they had Guinness stout, the only beer identified by brand name.
+That would have been Foreign Extra Stout, all-malt then, long-matured, and non-pasteurized.
 They had good taste at Gluckstern, as if the appetizing menu left any doubt on that, and it extended to beer.

-Hard spirits was more in tune with the steakhouse ethos, especially vodka, or slivovitz, the plum brandy.
+Hard spirits was more in tune with the steakhouse ethos, especially vodka, or slivovitz, plum brandy.
 Whisky too, and there are some good ones on the menu from the main whisky countries.

 And of course a lot of families drank tea or soda pop.
 Drink is not for everyone, nor should it be.

-Net-net, Schneider’s mixed grill and Gluckstern’s selections were an apotheosis for the carnivorous genre, at least in Jewish tradition.
+Net-net, Schneider’s mixed grill and Gluckstern’s selections were an apotheosis of the carnivorous genre, at least in Jewish tradition.